Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`$schema`: String.
   A URL for a meta schema that describes the Property Definitions format.
-  This MUST be the value "https://schema.optimade.org/meta/v1.2.0/optimade/property_definitions.yaml".

-**OPTIONAL keys**
+  For Property Definitions adhering to the format described in this document, it should be set to: "https://schema.optimade.org/meta/v1.2.0/optimade/property_definitions.yaml".

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.